 This funding primarily focuses on providing grants to local, nonprofit groups with limited access to funding.
 Priority will be given to organizations working on projects benefiting the Madison and Middleton metropolitan areas.
 In Fiscal Year 2013, the committee received 37 applications and made 23 awards totaling $25,000.00.

 Members of minority and protected classes are strongly encouraged to apply.

 Below are links to pages with CRF grant awards for previous years:

 Each year, Willy Street Co-op is happy to contribute to, donate to or sponsor events or activities throughout the greater Madison area community.
 Due to the great number of Co-op Owners, we are unable to sponsor individuals (because that would be a lot of sponsorships!).

 Organizations are strongly encouraged to read our donations policy prior to applying.
-If you have questions about what to include on this form or what information we'd like, please call the Director of Cooperative Services by or at 608-237-1217, or the Director of Communications by or at 608-237-1213.
+If you have questions about what to include on this form or what information we'd like, please contact the Director of Cooperative Services by or at 608-237-1217, or the Director of Communications by or at 608-237-1213.